Home

 Calculate free cash flow by subtracting 'capital expenditures' from 'net cash flows from operating activities'.

-Free cashflow can also be derived by subtracting 'capex per share' from 'cash flow per share'.
+Free cash flow can also be derived by subtracting 'capex per share' from 'cash flow per share'.

 Free cash flow tells you how much cash actually flows to the bottom line.